 What is the Best Pond De-icer?

-We recommend this 300-Watt stainless steel pond de-icer.
+We recommend the Aquascape 300-Watt stainless steel pond de-icer.

 This de-icer also has a handy indicator light that turns red when it’s warm or heating and blue when it’s cool or not heating.